AWaselnuk/AWaselnuk.github.io/_posts/2015-01-24-electronic-life.markdown

 There is quite a bit missing from this snippet but hopefully you can get a feel for the style of the code.
 Responsibilities are organized into "classes" (which are simply javascript functions with capitalized names).
-When an object is needed it is invoked with the *new* keyword, as in `new Vector(0, -1)`.
+When an object is needed it is invoked with the **new** keyword, as in <code>new Vector(0, -1)</code>.

-The BouncingCritter class is defined and given one property: `direction`.
+The BouncingCritter class is defined and given one property: <code>direction</code>.
 To add behaviour a function is attached to the prototype.
 For a much better explanation of why things are done this way [check out the exercise in full](http://eloquentjavascript.net/07_elife.html).

 The silly bouncing critters simply look for a random empty space nearby using `view.find()`.
 If they can't find one they head south.
 They aren't terribly smart.